Three-dimensional Nonlinear Path-following Guidance with Bounded Input Constraints: Introduction

 While there is a wide body of literature focused on the challenge of path-following, most of these methods are limited to two-dimensional settings, and their extension to three-dimensional settings is non-trivial.
 Some works, such as \cite{4908914,doi:10.2514/1.58259,9610125}, have addressed the three-dimensional path-following problem, but they typically do so by decoupling the UAV's motion into multiple planes, effectively reducing it to a two-dimensional path-following problem.
 Furthermore, almost all of the above-mentioned works do not consider the bounds on the available control inputs in the design.
 The UAVs always have limited control authority due to the physical constraints of the actuators.
 Consideration of bounded control input during design will bring it closer to real-world applications.
 Some of the works, for example, \cite{6740857,7172278}, considered the input saturation in the design within a two-dimensional setting.
 Motivated by these, in this work, we propose a solution to the three-dimensional path-following problem of the UAV with the limited available control authority.
 We summarize our contributions below:

-\begin{itemize} \item We develop a novel path-following guidance law for a UAV that steers it onto its desired path in a three-dimensional setting while accounting for limited control authority in the design.
+We develop a novel path-following guidance law for a UAV that steers it onto its desired path in a three-dimensional setting while accounting for limited control authority in the design.
 This makes the proposed solution more practical and suitable for real-world deployment.
 To the best of the authors' knowledge, this work is the first to propose a path-following guidance law while accounting for the actuator saturation in the design for the three-dimensional generic path.

-\item The proposed guidance law steers the UAV onto its desired path using limited information about the path, which is another alluring feature of the proposed strategy.
+The proposed guidance law steers the UAV onto its desired path using limited information about the path, which is another alluring feature of the proposed strategy.
 The proposed three-dimensional path-following solution is expected to offer greater flexibility and adaptability in UAV motion compared to two-dimensional alternatives, enabling the UAV to perform more complex tasks in various scenarios, such as urban air mobility and space exploration.

-\item Unlike all of the existing methods, the proposed guidance law offers a more generalized approach to the path-following problem by eliminating the reliance on the path's geometry and vehicle's class.
+Unlike all of the existing methods, the proposed guidance law offers a more generalized approach to the path-following problem by eliminating the reliance on the path's geometry and vehicle's class.
 The majority of the previous approaches often assume the path to be a straight line, a circular arc, or a combination of these two primitives.
 Additionally, when the desired path consists of multiple segments, a separate and often complex mid-way guidance strategy is required.
 In contrast, the proposed guidance strategy is independent of the path type, allowing smoother convergence to the paths without the need for switching, making it inherently more versatile.
-The proposed guidance strategy remains applicable to vehicles capable of either maintaining zero linear speed (for example, multi-rotors) or requiring a nonzero minimum speed (for example, fixed-wing aircraft).
-Thus, the proposed strategy also removes the dependency on the vehicle types up to a certain extent.
+The proposed guidance strategy remains applicable to vehicles capable of either maintaining zero linear speed (for example, multi-rotors) or requiring a non-zero minimum speed (for example, fixed-wing aircraft).
+Consequently, the proposed guidance laws are \emph{adaptable} to various classes of vehicles.